 - Role of GSSG-reductase and a thiol oxidant diethylmaleate (DEM) in skin tumorigenesis induced by jute batching oil, M Antony, S Kumar & NK Mehrotra, 1989

-If your rope smells of kerosene, it contains these carcinogenic JBO hydrocarbons.
+If your rope smells of kerosene, it contains JBO.